-Halloween is fast approaching and with it comes the scariest time of year for flooring stains!
+Halloween is fast approaching and with it comes the scariest time of year for flooring stain!
 Between holiday meals, New Year’s celebrations and Bowl Games, there seems to be an increase in mishaps on your floors.
 Someone drops a glass of wine, spills the gravy or Fido has eaten something he’s not supposed to and regurgitates it behind the sofa.
+How to remove wine, coffee and grease stains is a skillset we all need.
 Here is how The Carpet Guys recommend removing the most common stains from carpet.

 How to Remove a Red Wine Stain

 A bottle of wine is one of the most common gifts given to a host or hostess.
 If it ends up on your floor, this is the process we recommend getting that wine stain out (make sure to try blotting the stain with a clean, dry, white towel, working from the outside in, and just using warm water first.
 If this doesn’t work, proceed accordingly.):

 - Using paper towels or a white towel, apply pressure to the stain to absorb as much liquid as possible.

 - Mix a solution of ¼ cup clear, liquid dishwashing detergent with 1 cup of water.

 - Apply detergent solution directly to a clean, white cloth and dampen stain, avoiding saturation.

 - Use small amounts of detergent solution, blotting frequently with a clean space on the cloth.